discipl/flinteditor-mps/docs/USER_GUIDE.md

 1. Under text enter the text from the source.

 ### Facts
-1. To create a fact click on the area with << ... >> and hit `Ctrl+Space` and select fact or select the empty space under an existing fact and hit `Enter`.
+1. To create a fact right click on the facts or model folder and select Fact.
 ![Create Fact](images/createnewfact.png)
 1. Replace the first <no name> with the name of the fact.